 Our investment activities are managed by GSV Asset Management, an investment adviser registered under the Investment Advisers Act of 1940, as amended, or the "Advisers Act."
 GSV Asset Management is led by Michael T. Moe, our president, chief executive officer and chairman of our Board of Directors.
-Mr. Moe is assisted by William F. Tanona, our chief financial officer, treasurer and corporate secretary and Mark W. Flynn, our president, whom we refer to collectively as GSV Asset Management's senior investment professionals.
+Mr. Moe is assisted by Stephen D. Bard, our chief financial officer, chief compliance officer, treasurer and corporate secretary and David V. Crowder, our Executive Vice President, whom we refer to collectively as GSV Asset Management's senior investment professionals.
 Mr. Moe co-founded and previously served as chairman and chief executive officer of ThinkEquity Partners, an asset management and investment banking firm focusing on venture capital, entrepreneurial and emerging private companies.
 Prior to founding ThinkEquity, Mr. Moe served as Head of Global Growth Research at Merrill Lynch and before that served as Head of Growth Research and Strategy at Montgomery Securities.